 Peloton barre vs Pilates

 I mentioned that I started taking Peloton Pilates classes before I dove into barre.
-I can thank the hardCORE on the Floor Facebook group and its monthly workout calendar for introducing me to barre.
+I can thank the Hardcore on the Floor Facebook group and its monthly workout hardcore calendar for introducing me to barre.

 In my opinion, I think that Pilates done on the mat (versus on a reformer machine) and barre class are really similar.
 You’re doing micro-movements in each kind of class to target muscles you might not be hitting (consciously) in your other strength-training classes.